-- Refraining from high-pressure recruitment tactics such as making multiple unsolicited contacts (3 or more) including contacts by phone, email, or in-person, and engaging in same-day recruitment and registration for the purpose of securing Service member enrollments. - Refraining from providing any commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid (including TA funds) to any persons or entities who may oversee enrollment, admission, financial aid, registrar, academic affairs and/or student service activities, or making decisions regarding the award of student financial assistance.
+- Refrain from high-pressure recruitment tactics such as making multiple unsolicited contacts (3 or more) including contacts by phone, email, or in-person, and engaging in same-day recruitment and registration for the purpose of securing students enrollments. - Refrain from providing any commission, bonus, or other incentive payment based directly or indirectly on securing enrollments or federal financial aid (including TA funds) to any persons or entities who may oversee enrollment, admission, financial aid, registrar, academic affairs and/or student service activities, or making decisions regarding the award of student financial assistance.